Zach Pascal Player Prop Bets for NFL Week 17 | Indianapolis vs. Las Vegas 1/2/2022

 Recent Performances

-- Pascal did not have a catch in last week's game versus the Cardinals.
+- Pascal did not record a catch in last week's game versus the Cardinals.

-- Over his last three games, Pascal's two receptions (on five targets) have led to 29 receiving yards (9.7 per game).
+- Pascal hauled in 29 yards (on two catches) in his last three games.
+He was targeted five times, and averaged 9.7 yards per game.

 Pascal's Indianapolis Teammates